noczero/PASCAL-DAP/README.md

 # PASCAL
-Dokumentasi Dasar Algoritma Pemrograman
+Dokumentasi Dasar Algoritma Pemrograman.

-Build with love
+Build with love.

+This repository have became controversy at the time.
+Just don't do plagiarism :)